What’s that? cURL in PowerShell? What are you doing he-you’re just Invoke-WebRequest aren’t you?

 CommandType Name Version Source ----------- ---- ------- ------ Alias curl -> Invoke-WebRequest

 Very sneaky PowerShell.
 You can use curl instead of entering Invoke-WebRequest and still use the same parameters of Invoke-WebRequest (ie. -Uri, -Body, -Method).
-This also means you can’t use the parameters of the actual cURL (ie. -X
+This also means you can’t use the parameters of the actual cURL (ie. -X, -H, -d).
+With that in mind, you can do something that looks like a cURL GET request:

 curl "https://reqbin.com/echo"